Boaz: Hebrew Bible

-The son of Salmon and his wife Rahab, Boaz was a wealthy landowner of Bethlehem in Judea, and relative of Elimelech, Naomi's late husband.
+The son of Salmon, Boaz was a wealthy landowner of Bethlehem in Judea, and relative of Elimelech, Naomi's late husband.
 He notices Ruth, the widowed Moabite daughter-in-law of Naomi, a relative of his (see family tree), gleaning grain in his fields.
 He soon learns of the difficult circumstances her family is in and Ruth's loyalty to Naomi.
 In response, Boaz invites her to eat with him and his workers, as well as deliberately leaving grain for her to claim while keeping a protective eye on her.

-In the bible he functions as the power center for the entire further development.
-For example he brings about the acceptance of Ruth und the reacceptance of Naomi as well.
+In the Bible, he functions as the power center for the entire further development.
+For example, he brings about the acceptance of Ruth and the reacceptance of Naomi as well.

 Ruth approaches Boaz and asks him to exercise his right of kinship and marry her.
 Boaz accepts, provided that another with a superior claim declines.
 Since the first son of Ruth and a kinsman of her late husband would be deemed the legal offspring of the decedent and heir to Elimelech, the other kinsman defers to Boaz.

 In marrying Ruth, Boaz revives Elimelech's lineage, and the patrimony is secured to Naomi's family.

 Their son was Obed, father of Jesse, and grandfather of David.

 According to Josephus, he lived at the time of Eli.

 The Temple

-"Boaz" was the name of the left one of the two frontal columns of Solomon's Temple, the other being "Jachin".
-Its meaning is a subject of controversy.
+According to the First Book of Kings and the Second Book of Chronicles, "Boaz" was the name of the left one of the two frontal columns of Solomon's Temple, the other being "Jachin" (Hebrew: יכין).
+It has variously been supposed to be an acronym a word unto itself, or part of a two-word sentence with the other pillar.
+Its meaning has been given variously as: the name of an architect or donor (by Wilhelm Gesenius), "sons of Solomon" (by Heinrich Ewald), "in strength" (by Samuel Öttli) "he (God) establisheth in strength" (by Otto Thenius, along with the other pillar), or "Owner/Lord of the strength" (by August Klostermann, along with the other pillar).